OhBonsai/noiseisbeautiful/README.md

    While studying, I aim to supplement the author’s systematic framework with additional concepts I am currently learning.
 4. **English Online Phase**:
    If the author approves, the final step will be to publish the translated content online in English for broader accessibility.

+The content from the first phase will also be shared on my WeChat official account.
+You can access it by scanning the QR code provided above via WeChat.

 ### Completed Sections (Links to Markdown Files):